isantos01/Programming-Class/README.md

-The final project is in directory called "Final Project"
+The final project is in a directory called "Final Project"